CatalysmsServerManager/docs/docs/en/CSMM/hooks.md

 5. Add Regex Condition `(Ply:\s)(2[0]|[01]?[0-9])(\sZom:)`.

 This will make your server set MaxSpawnedZombies to 128 if it detects 0-20 players online in your server.
-Some other regex condition that can be used is.
+Some other regex conditions that can be used are:

 `(Ply:\s)(2[1]|[2]{1}?[1-9])(\sZom:)` -> Online Players 21-29

 `(Ply:\s)([3-9][0-9]|\d{3,})(\sZom:)` -> Online Players >30

-You can play around with the numbers to adjust it to your server needs.
+You can play around with the numbers and command to adjust it to your server needs.

 As a base, you can use this line below for your regex test.

 `2020-01-01T12:12:12 1.0 INF Time: 0.0m FPS: 20.00 Heap: 1000.0MB Max: 1000.0MB Chunks: 1234 CGO: 123 Ply: 0 Zom: 108 Ent: 0 (0) Items: 0 CO: 0 RSS: 0.0MB`

 #### Reward players for leveling up